Can market volumes reveal traders' rationality and a new risk premium?

-Specifically, in our model, each trader acts rationally solving his Merton problem.
-As a consequence, the optimal trading strategies, derived as solution of the Merton problem, associated with different traders are different.
-Assuming traders be independent and share the same distribution of the risk aversion and the same distribution of the risk-adjusted price of risk, we show that, when the number of traders is large enough, the individual strategies of traders are independent copies of the same process under different risk aversions and risk-adjusted price of risk.
-We call this process generator process.
-This allows to derive the dynamics of the generator process as the limit dynamics of the individual optimal trading strategies when the number of traders goes to infinity.
-This dynamics is given by a diffusion process with drift and volatility expressed in terms of the market risk aversion and of the mean and of the variance of risk-adjusted price of risk.
+Specifically, in our model, each market maker acts rationally solving his ORPMM problem.
+As a consequence, the optimal risky dollar volume, derived as a solution of the ORPMM problem, associated with different market makers are different.
+Assuming market makers are independent and share the same distribution of the risk aversion and the same distribution of the risk-adjusted price of risk, we show that, when the number of market makers is large enough, the individual dollar volume dynamics of market makers are independent copies of the same process under different risk aversions and risk-adjusted price of risk.
+This allows us to derive the {collective dynamics of the risky dollar volume} as the limit dynamics of the individual {dynamics} when the number of market makers goes to infinity. {The collective dynamics} is given by a diffusion process with drift and volatility expressed in terms of the market risk aversion and of the mean and variance of the risk-adjusted price of risk.

-Finally, the aggregate trading strategy is interpreted as the strategy of an ``ideal'' average trader with risk aversion given by the market risk aversion, which operates in a frictionless Merton market on an ``ideal'' risky asset, the impacted risky asset, whose price drift and volatility depends on the mean and on the variance of risk-adjusted price of risk.
-This ideal trader is the fictitious representative trader, that represents the multitude of traders at macroscopic level when the number of traders is large enough. {The ideal risky asset is the impacted price announced in the Introduction.}
+Finally, {the collective dynamics of risky dollar volume} is interpreted as the {strategy} of an ``ideal" market maker with risk aversion given by the market risk aversion, who operates in a frictionless market on an ``ideal" risky asset, whose price drift and volatility depend on the mean and variance of the risk-adjusted price of risk.
+This ideal market maker is the fictitious representative market maker that represents the multitude of market makers at the macroscopic level when the number of market makers is large enough. {The ideal risky asset is the impacted price announced in the Introduction.}

 {In this section, for the sake of simplicity, we use the word ``strategy to denote the dynamics of risky dollar volume resulting from the solution of the ORPMM problem.}

-In what follows we propose a mathematical formalization for our model.
+In what follows, we propose a mathematical formalization of our model.

-We have $N$ traders, each of them has a different belief about the risky asset price drift and volatility and a different risk aversion.
+We have $N$ market makers, each of them has a different belief about the risky asset price drift and volatility and a different risk aversion.